techmania-team/techmania/README.md

 To build TECHMANIA:
 * Install [Unity Hub](https://unity.com/download).
 * Clone this repo, then open it from Unity Hub, after downloading the project's Unity version.
-You may need to open it in safe mode, as the code will not compile without FMOD.
+When warned about scripts failing to compile, you can ignore the warning and open the project anyway.
 * In the menu, click Assets - Import Package - Custom Package, then choose the `fmodstudio20219.unitypackage` you downloaded earlier.
+Import everything from the package.
 * At any point if the FMOD Setup Wizard popups up, you can simply dismiss it.
-* Close and reopen the project, it should now be buildable.
+* The compile errors should now be gone and the project now buildable.
 Go to File - Build Settings.
 * Choose your target platform, then build.

 Please note that the default skins are not part of the project either, so you'll need to copy the `Skins` folder from an official release into your build folder, in order for your build to be playable.
 Alternatively, set up [streaming assets](#on-streaming-assets) in your local clone.